andorjamb/BCHPortfolio/README.md

-# Portfolio task for HTML and CSS3 class
+# Basic Portfolio task

+ A simple website built with vanilla JavaScript.
+Produced as part of coursework.

-currently hosted on Netlify: https://6357ba2cb2fdb84011a36e3b--magical-fudge-fe584c.netlify.app/
+currently hosted on Netlify: [Here] (https://6357ba2cb2fdb84011a36e3b--magical-fudge-fe584c.netlify.app/)